dishajk/dishajk.github.io/readme.md

-# My Website
+# Personal Website

 This repository contains the source code and content for [dishajk.github.io](https://dishajk.github.io).
+The site is buit using Jekyll.
+Bootstrap is the CSS framework used.

 ## Licensing